 So, courtesy of the Cook County Assessor’s Office, here’s how the formula might work from soup to nuts in Cook County, for a residence with an estimated market value of $100K (actual values, tax rates, and so on will vary from case to case; all figures are approximate):

 $19,109 (Adjusted Equalized Assessed Value)

 X.10 (Sample Tax Rate – actual rates will vary) =

 Getting a Handle on Your Property Tax Bill

 Another thing to keep in mind is when and how you’ll receive and pay your property tax bill.
 In Cook County, for instance, property tax bills are distributed twice a year, and are paid in arrears – meaning that you’re paying last year’s property taxes.

 As you can see, calculating a tax bill can be a complex process, with many different factors coming into play.
 As a result, there can often be discrepancies that come up when it comes to individual properties, as compared to neighboring homes.
-In some cases, homeowners may be able to appeal their property tax assessment; many find that bringing on an attorney makes the appeal process more streamlined and effective.
+In some cases, homeowners may be able to appeal their property tax assessment if they believe that there have been errors, omissions, or mistakes.
+Many find that bringing on an attorney can make the appeal process more streamlined and effective.

 Have any questions about your Illinois property tax assessment or final bill?
 Curious about any other aspect of real estate law in Illinois or Chicagoland?
 Don’t hesitate to get in touch with the attorneys and staff of the Gunderson Law Firm for your free initial consultation, or read on in our “Community” section, available here.